 Afternoon at leisure to relax and unwind after your international flights.

 Breakfast daily will be served here in the gardens and as well we use this lush cool area as a meeting and social point.
 This evening, poolside at the Bayete Lodge, before your first ‘safari dinner’, a briefing is held to discuss the safari and organise your activities in Vic Falls over the next few days.

 DAY 2: VICTORIA FALLS

-The remainder of the day is free to partake in the numerous optional activities the Falls has to offer, including easy canoeing on the mighty Zambezi, scenic flights and for adrenalin junkies, there are the world famous whitewater rafting activities and for the totally fearless or foolhardy, bungy jumping.
-There are much more adventure and even ‘sedate’ activities to choose from.
+The remainder of the day is free to partake in the numerous optional activities the Falls have to offer, including easy canoeing on the mighty Zambezi, scenic flights and for adrenalin junkies, there is the world famous white water rafting activities and for the totally fearless or foolhardy, bungy jumping.
+There is much more adventure and even ‘sedate’ activities to choose from.
 Organising activities is a simple process and you will be well looked after.
-This evening, you’re invited to a ‘Welcome to Africa” dinner at the Boma Restaurant.
+This evening, you will have a ‘Welcome to Africa’ dinner at the Boma Restaurant.

 DAY 3: VICTORIA FALLS

 Day at leisure in Victoria Falls.
 Some Safari members will be involved in optional activities.
 A good option is to have ‘High Tea’ consisting of cucumber sandwiches, scones with jam and cream, all served from silver platters while seated on the cool veranda of the Victoria Falls Hotel.